arsengspeyan/ansible_automation_project/ansible/README.md

 - Notify an API endpoint about the completion of a Bash script, providing the tenantId as a parameter.

-#The realtest.sh script located at /var/www/ansible/prod_remote/realtest.sh is the main script responsible for running all jobs and automation tasks in your project.
+#The realtest.sh script located at realtest.sh is the main script responsible for running all jobs and automation tasks in your project.